shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 } from "@solana/web3.js";
 import { deserialize, serialize } from "borsh";
 ```

-In solana we call networks clusters, if you have by any chance deployed the program on testnet/mainnet change cluster.
+Solana calls its networks clusters, if you have by any chance deployed the program on testnet/mainnet, you will need to change the cluster variable to the URL for that cluster.
 Also update the programId it should be the one you got after deploying your program on blockchain.

 ```js
 const cluster = "https://api.devnet.solana.com";
 const connection = new Connection(cluster, "confirmed");